-1. Approval is dependent upon and limited to the proposals and plans contained in the application dated July 19, 2021, amended \\\\\\, and supporting documents and oral representations submitted and affirmed by the applicant and conditions.
-If any, imposed by the Planning Board and any variation from such plans, proposals and supporting documents, and representations are subject to review and approval by the Staff Review Committee or the Town Planner in with Section 913 of the Subdivision Ordinance.

-2. Homeowner's Association Bylaws, Convents, and Documentation for the care and maintenance of the private road and open space areas shall be recorded in Cumberland County Registry of Deed (CCRD) prior to the pre-construction meeting and a copy of the recorded documentation shall be submitted to the Planning Department for verification.
+- 1. Approval is dependent upon and limited to the proposals and plans contained in the application dated July 19, 2021, amended , and supporting documents and oral representations submitted and affirmed by the applicant and conditions.
+If any, imposed by the Planning Board and any variation from such plans, proposals and supporting documents, and representations are subject to review and approval by the Staff Review Committee or the Town Planner in with Section 913 of the Subdivision Ordinance. - 2.
+Approval is subject to the requirements of the Post-Construction Stormwater Ordinance, Chapter 144.
+Any person owning, operating, leasing, or having control over stormwater management facilities required by the Post-Construction Stormwater Management Plan must annually engage the services of a Qualified Third-Party inspector who must certify compliance with the Post-Construction Stormwater Management Plan on or by May 1st of each year. - 3.
+Homeowner's Association Bylaws, Convents, and Documentation for the care and maintenance of the private road and open space areas shall be recorded in Cumberland County Registry of Deed (CCRD) prior to the pre-construction meeting and a copy of the recorded documentation shall be submitted to the Planning Department for verification.